yeseniaSG21/React-Gallery-App/README.md

 # React-Gallery-App

 This project uses the very popular and in-demand React library to create an image gallery app.
 With the help of the powerful "MVC" (Model, View, Controller) library, the app will be built in the style of modern single-page applications to keep it fast, modular, and in sync with current web development trends.
+* Images in 'Layout-images' shows examples of how the app will look when users get a result or not.

 This project: